-- The Elm Acres Foundation awards grants for programs that address the needs of at-risk youth in Crawford and Cherokee Counties.
+- The Elm Acres Foundation awards grants for programs that address the needs of at-risk youth in Crawford, Cherokee, and Labette Counties.
 Grants are available in the spring.

 - The CFSEK General Funds grants are available in the areas of basic human needs, youth activities, and arts and culture.
 Applications are accepted in early summer.

 - The Future Fund Giving Circle makes grants possible for nonprofits, schools, and religious or governmental organizations within Crawford County, Kansas.
 Applications are available in the summer.